1. Blog

 • Working on the technical breakthroughs needed for contract-level compliance tools using ML for Aztec Protocol (a zk-rollup with privacy features)

-• Enables the creation of a ZK proof for exploitability/fraud.
+Enables the creation of a ZK proof for exploitability/fraud.
 Anomaly detection models could be trained on smart contract data and agreed upon by DAOs as interesting metrics to be able to automate security procedures such as pausing contracts in a more proactive, preventive way.
-There are startups already looking at using ML models for security purposes in a smart contract context, so ZK anomaly detection proofs feel like the natural next step.
+There are startups already looking at using ML models for security purposes in a smart contract context, so ZK anomaly detection proofs could be a next step.

 • Decentralized Kaggle: proof that a model has greater than x% accuracy on some test data without revealing weights.

-• Privacy-preserving inference: medical diagnostics on private patient data get fed into the model and the sensitive inference (e.g., cancer test result) gets sent to the patient. (source: vCNN paper, page 2/16)
+• Privacy-preserving inference: medical diagnostics on private patient data get fed into the model and the sensitive inference (e.g., cancer test result) gets sent to the patient. (source: vCNN paper, page 2/16)- Worldcoin

-• IrisCode upgradeability: World ID users would be able to self-custody their biometrics in the encrypted storage of their mobile device, download the ML model for IrisCode generation and create a zero-knowledge proof locally that their IrisCode was created successfully.
-This IrisCode could then be permissionlessly inserted into the set of registered Worldcoin users since the receiving smart contract would be able to verify the zero-knowledge proof which validates the creation of the IrisCode.
-This would mean that, if Worldcoin ever upgrades the machine learning model to create the IrisCode in a way that’d break compatibility with its previous iteration, users wouldn’t have to go to an Orb again, and could create this zero-knowledge proof locally on-device.
+One potential use of ZKML in the context of Worldcoin is iris code upgradeability.
+World ID users would be able to self-custody their signed biometrics in the encrypted storage of their mobile device, download the ML model for iris code generation and create a zero-knowledge proof locally that proves their iris code was indeed generated from signed images using the correct model.
+This iris code could then be permissionlessly inserted into the set of registered Worldcoin users since the receiving smart contract would be able to verify the zero-knowledge proof which validates the creation of the iris code.
+This would mean that, if Worldcoin ever upgrades the algorithm to create the iris code in a way that'd break compatibility with its previous iteration, users wouldn't have to go back to an Orb, but could just compute the upgrade locally on-device.

 Learn More and Contribute

-During the second half of 2022, a few different teams and individuals working in the ZKML domain got together and created the ZKML community.
+During the second half of 2022, a few different teams and individuals working in the ZKML domain (including Worldcoin) created the ZKML community.
 It is an open community where its members discuss the latest research and experiments in the ZKML domain and share their findings.
-If you want to learn more about ZKML and start talking to people working in the field, it is a great place to ask questions and get familiarized with the topic.
-Also, check out the awesome-zkml resource aggregator!
+If you want to learn more about ZKML and start talking to people working in the field, it is a great place to ask questions and become familiar with the topic.
+For a more in-depth write-up, read “Checks and balances: Machine learning and zero-knowledge proofs” by Elena Burger from a16z.
+Also, check out the awesome-zkml resource aggregator where you can find more resources like these!

 Authors